International

 IMPORTANT NOTICE FOR INTERNATIONAL APPLICANTS

-November 1, 2024, Update: On September 18, 2024, Immigration, Refugees and Citizenship Canada (IRCC) announced changes to the International Student Program.
-We are currently matching the federal Classification of Instructional Programs (CIP) Codes to our programs to see which fields of study will still qualify for a Post-Graduation Work Permit (PGWP).
-Once we confirm the list of eligible programs, we will share more information about the application process.
+November 19, 2024, Update: On September 18, 2024, Immigration, Refugees and Citizenship Canada (IRCC) announced changes to the International Student Program.
+We have matched the federal Classification of Instructional Programs (CIP) Codes to our programs to see which fields of study will still qualify for a Post-Graduation Work Permit (PGWP).
+You can review the NBCC list here: Program List - PGWP Eligible Fields of Study.

 Studying and moving to a new country can be a bit overwhelming.
 On this page, we have pulled together all the relevant information for those looking to study, work, and immigrate to Canada.